Turning points in Christian History

 ISBN: 0-15-10368-8 and 0-15-601315-0

 ARIUS, A Christian priest from Alexandria Egypt in the early fourth century whose teachings were considered heretical by the main body of the Christian Church.
 In about the year 318, he was involved in a dispute with his bishop, Alexander of Alexandria, maintaining against him that the Son of God was not coeternal or consubstantial with God the Father, but that there was once a time, before he was the "only begotten son", that he did not exist.
-See: The Docrine of Christ
+See: The Doctrine of Christ

 A few extracts from: Arius the Libyan (a historical novel) - Nathan Kouns 1914: